 In the work that I do with our customers, people come to me with plans that are in all different states of execution readiness.
-While all the arduous work of strategic plan creation has been completed when plans come to me, as a Customer Success Manager, I look for one key ingredient that will truly ensure executional success – alignment.
+While all the arduous work of strategic plan creation has been completed when plans come to me, as a Customer Success Manager, I look for one key ingredient that will truly ensure execution success – alignment.
 Does everything in your plan bring you closer to achieving your overall goals?
-The process of going through your plan with a ‘fine tooth alignment comb’ is an exercise that prevents plans from running the risk of executional failure.
+The process of going through your plan with a ‘fine tooth alignment comb’ is an exercise that prevents plans from running the risk of execution failure.

 As competing priorities continue to pile up, a well-aligned and visible strategic plan will help employees understand where to focus their attention, ultimately empowering employees to make their own decisions.

 So, how do you test your plans for alignment?
 Here are three easy ways to check your plan for those gaps that could be holding you back from achieving your desired results.

 Typically, a planning process might have initially taken place on multiple spreadsheets, whiteboards, or post-it notes, representing separate horizontal activities (e.g. Supply, Sales, Product, etc.).
 While it helps to see things all laid out from left to right while your team is still formulating, it is important to then represent your plan in a vertical, tree-like view.

 A hierarchical view will help you identify any missing initiatives that could end up sabotaging your strategic plan.
 This gap is known as “white space risk,” or where key projects or steps are missing.

 A vertical view will also assist in ensuring a connection between all levels in your plan.
 You’ll be able to clearly understand not only how your top-level goals permeate down to your tactical items, but also how the results from those tactical items push you forward in achieving your organizational goals.
 This closed-loop process and clarity of alignment are critical in execution success.

 2. Utilize Tags or Groups – #StrategicPlanning